OmniBrew/sw5e-data/data/powers/burst-of-speed.md

   - castingTime:
       length: 1
       unit: action
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
-      unit: hour
+      unit: round
     range:
       short: Touch
-    concentration: False
+    concentration: false
 ---
 You touch a creature.
 The target's speed increases by 10 feet until the power ends.

-Force Potency.
-When you cast this power using a force slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+***__At Higher Levels__:*** When you cast this power using a force slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.